A Guide To Setting Up Squarespace: 10 Simple Steps To Get Your Squarespace Website Up And Running

 To do this, go back to your main dashboard and click “Pages”.

-2. Most templates are also going to have a “secondary navigation option”.
-I personally have never used this on any website (for myself or clients) because I don’t want to give visitors too many options and overwhelm them.
-It’s best to have clear steps for your site visitor to take, and 10 times out of 10 that’s easier to do with less options : )
+I don't personally ever use this (for myself or clients) because I don’t want to give visitors too many options and overwhelm them.
+It’s best to have clear steps for your site visitor to take, and 10 times out of 10 that’s easier to do with less options : ) It's a personal preference but it hasn't failed me yet.

-The last thing to note for this section is that you can click and drag pages to different sections.
-So, for example, if you create a page in “main navigation” but then you decide you want it unlinked, simply click the page and drag it down to the unlinked section.
+You can click and drag pages from section to section.
+For example, if you create a page in “main navigation” but then you decide you want it unlinked, simply click the page and drag it down to the unlinked section.

 5. Tweak design elements.